FarmProgrammer/Vevesi/Realm of Evocation/Aslava/Haxjagere/Haxjagere.md

 shall no longer speak

 This sacred land is proof
-that our people are strong
+That our people are strong
 That our strength remains pure